darthdaver/Ercolino/README.md

-Project aim : Self-Balancing Robot with Arduino and Kalman filter.
+Project Aim : Self-Balancing Robot with Arduino and Kalman Filter.

 *******************************************************************************